Midnight (1982 film)

 Midnight is a 1982 American exploitation horror film directed by John Russo and starring Melanie Verlin, Lawrence Tierney, and John Amplas.
 Its plot follows a female hitchhiker en route to San Francisco who finds herself at the mercy of a backwoods Satanic cult in Pennsylvania who sacrifice young women in an attempt to resurrect their dead mother.
-It is based on Russo's 1980 novel of the same name, published by Pocket Books.
+It is based on Russo's 1980 novel of the same name.